rvnryn/Capstone-Project/README.md

 											</thead>
 												<tr style='border-bottom: 1px solid #eee;'>
 													<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Settings/userManagement/page.tsx'>page.tsx</a></b></td>
-													<td style='padding: 8px;'>- The <code>page.tsx</code> file in the <code>frontend/app/Features/Settings/userManagement</code> directory serves as the main interface for managing user accounts within the application<br>- It provides a comprehensive view of user data, including identifiers, names, roles, and statuses, and facilitates user administration tasks such as viewing, editing, deleting, and password management<br>- This component integrates navigation and responsive design elements to ensure a seamless user experience across devices<br>- Overall, it acts as the central hub for user management functionalities, supporting administrative workflows within the applications architecture.</td>
+													<td style='padding: 8px;'>- The <code>page.tsx</code> file in the <code>frontend/app/Features/Settings/userManagement</code> directory serves as the main interface for managing user accounts within the application<br>- It provides a comprehensive view of user data, including identifiers, names, roles, and statuses, and facilitates key user management actions such as editing, deleting, and password changes<br>- This component integrates navigation and responsive design elements to ensure a seamless user experience across devices<br>- Overall, it acts as the central hub for administrators to oversee and maintain user information, supporting the broader architectures focus on secure and efficient user management.</td>
 												</tr>
 											</table>
 											<!-- Add_Users Submodule -->